fezamba/fezamba/README.md

 # 👋 About Me:
-IT Infrastructure Intern with a multidisciplinary technical profile and a focus on integrated solutions.
-I work at the intersection of development and infrastructure, leveraging technologies such as PHP, Flask, ExpressJS, Solidity, and Power Platform to build efficient, secure, and scalable systems.
-I have hands-on experience in process automation, web development, blockchain applications, and technical support.
-I continuously seek innovation, applying data analysis and agile methodologies to enhance performance and drive continuous improvement in IT infrastructure.
+Intern in IT Infrastructure with a multidisciplinary technical profile and a focus on integrated solutions.
+I operate at the convergence of development and infrastructure, applying technologies such as PHP, Flask, ExpressJS, and Power Platform to build efficient, secure, and scalable systems.
+I have experience in process automation, web development, data analysis, and technical support.
+I am constantly seeking innovation, applying data analysis and agile methodologies to drive performance and continuous improvement of technological infrastructure.

 # 🚀 Tech Stack:
 ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white)
 ![Express.js](https://img.shields.io/badge/express.js-%23404d59.svg?style=for-the-badge&logo=express&logoColor=%2361DAFB)